Echo-Chat-Systems/docs/api/markdown/processes/Authenticate.md

 ```

 Where
+- `status` is the indication of if the login succeeded or failed.
+0 for fail, 1 for success
 - `cert` is the [Server Signed User Certificate](/api/markdown/definitions/User.md#server-signed-user-certificate) provided on a successful login
 - `msg` is an optional server provided error message